shawnpaps/personal-brand-portfolio/copilot_rewrite_instructions.md

 -   **Prompt:**\
-    "Rewrite the hero section headline and subtext to capture sudo.create's mission: helping artists, brands, and events tell stories through visual media, sound, and technology.
+    "Rewrite the hero section headline and subtext to capture sudo.create's mission: helping artists, brands, and events tell stories through visual media and technology.
 Keep it under 15 words.
 Include a short call to action."\
 -   **CTA Ideas:** `Let’s create`, `Start your flow`, `Book your shoot`, `Tell your story`.